arun-arunisto/To-remember/README.md

 ```

 > [!NOTE]
-> First you have to create the app folder before creating the app
+> First you have to create the app folder before creating the app manually